PyConPL/Book/2017/presentations/with_python_security/text.md

 Someone gets user access and creates spam - we can mitigate that by:

-* Limiting post per day
+* Limiting posts per day
 * Edits per hour
 * Shorter sessions
 * Captcha